 Given up smoking:

-Indispensable, since tobacco is the cause of 90% of cases with COPD.
+Indispensable, since tobacco is the cause of 90% of cases of COPD.

 Keep a healthy weight: